 A complex, saturated blue.
-Color by Crate and Barrel Blue .06 has the depth of indigo ink and looks richer than straight navy.
+Canvas Color Collection Blue .06 has the depth of indigo ink and looks richer than straight navy.
 This dark but warm hue is one of our top-selling blues!
 Use in a kitchen with bright white cabinets and cherry red accents for a classic look.

 In this easy DIY, we use flat and eggshell finishes to create stripes.

 – Blue masking tape (we used 3M 2080 blue tape for delicate surfaces)

 – 2 paint trays

 – 9” roller frame with a ½” cover for smooth walls or ¾” cover for textured walls

 – 6” roller frame and cover for the stripes

 – Drop cloth